AlessioMichelassi/ViscaSmithCore/readMe.md

     Quick Start: Check example01 for a step-by-step implementation.

 Whether you're controlling a physical camera or an emulated one, this utility makes the process seamless.
 Perfect for developers working on broadcasting, streaming, or robotics projects.

+to use this library, you need to install the following dependencies:

+pip install -r requirements.txt

+There is a ton of documentation in the doc folder, so make sure to check it out!